Static Application Security Testing (SAST)

 All customization of GitLab security scanning tools should be tested in a merge request before merging these changes to the default branch.
 Failure to do so can give unexpected results, including a large number of false positives.

-The following example includes the SAST template to override the SEARCH_MAX_DEPTH variable to 10.
+The following example includes the SAST template to override the SEARCH_MAX_DEPTH variable to 10 in all jobs.
 The template is evaluated before the pipeline configuration, so the last mention of the variable takes precedence.

 include: